 Social impact companies are also usually committed to making sure that their supply chains are as sustainable as their work.
 While “sustainability” often refers to environmental sustainability, social and economic sustainability are also important.
 This commitment to sustainability means that social impact companies do their best to use suppliers and vendors that are conscious of their impact on the environment, pay workers a living wage, and do not support harmful social policies.

 When looked at as a whole, it is clear that social impact companies matter because they are taking for-profit business models, which historically have been unsustainable in many ways, and making them sustainable.
 This shift creates a snowball of actions that lead to impactful social change.
 Are social impact companies the solution to global challenges?
 No. That still requires significant shifts in public awareness, policy, and economic practices.
 However, the increase of such organizations can be interpreted as a step toward a future where positive social impact is inherent in all business practices.

-Interested in learning more about Social Impact companies?
+Insterested in learning more about social impact?